This feature allows you to view your educational path, if you enrolled in previous years

 GENERAL

-basic methodologies for analyzing and designing feedback controllers for linear dynamical systems, using both state-space and input-output descriptions;
+Knowledge of linear dynamical systems modelling and representation, and of the basic methodologies for analyzing and designing feedback controllers for linear dynamical systems, using both state-space and input-output descriptions.

-basic methodologies for analyzing and designing feedback controllers in the frequency domain for SISO linear dynamical systems;
+Knowledge of the basic methodologies for analyzing and designing feedback controllers in the frequency domain for SISO linear dynamical systems.

 SPECIFIC

-knowledge and understanding of basic modelling and control methodologies for linear dynamical systems with focus on frequency domain methods;
+• Knowledge and understanding: knowledge and understanding of basic modelling and control methodologies for linear dynamical systems with focus on frequency domain methods.

-ability to define a mathematical model, to analyse the dynamics of linear systems, to design feedback control schemes for linear systems in the time and frequency domain, to translate specifications of the control problems in appropriate constraints for control design;
+• Applying knowledge and understanding: ability to define a mathematical model, to analyse the dynamics of linear systems, to design feedback control schemes for linear systems in the frequency domain, to translate specifications of the control problems in appropriate constraints for control design.

-ability to evaluate and validate the designed controller also through simulation tools;
+• Making judgements: ability to evaluate and validate the designed controller also through simulation tools ability to evaluate and validate the designed controller also through simulation tools.

 Educational objectives

-COMMUNICATE SKILLS.
-Ability to describe problems and solutions adopted to tackle issues of electromagnetic radiation
+Communication skills: Ability to describe problems and solutions adopted to tackle issues of electromagnetic radiation and antennas.

-LEARNING SKILLS.
-Ability to broaden and deepen their knowledge on advanced topics of electromagnetic radiation and
+• Learning skills: Ability to broaden and deepen their knowledge on advanced topics of electromagnetic radiation and antennas

 Educational objectives